QUICK SUMMARY

 Your Family’s Risks of Heart Disease from Cleaning Products

-As you may expect, if your job requires you to be exposed to conventional cleaning products this is an unavoidable occupational hazard.
+As you may expect, if your job requires you to be exposed to conventional cleaning products, this can be an unavoidable occupational hazard.
 Your home is something you can control 100%.

 All in all, everyone in your home is at risk if you’re using these products.